 Babies learn to talk by imitation.
 We do not need to teach them word by word, all we have to do is talk constantly to them.
-By naming the objects and people they see they will begin to associate the word with the object or person.
-Then when they develop the adequate skills for speech they will begin to repeat those words to form their first words.
+By naming the objects and people they see, they will begin to associate the word with the object or person.
+Then, when they develop the adequate skills for speech, they will begin to repeat those sounds to form their first words.

-Generally speaking, a baby’s first word is “mama” or “papa/dada” but when this words are first spoken they are merely babbles don’t mean that they have learned to associate “dada” with dad or “mama” with mom.
-After babies learn to pronounce disyllables such as the examples above, you might hear them experiment with different sounds, and although none have true meaning just yet they are preparing to communicate verbally.
-Some babies as early as 9 months begin to form word-like sounds, but if your little one is not there yet be patient, most babies begin to speak words with meaning roughly around 11 to 16 months of age.
+Generally speaking, a baby’s first word is “mama” or “papa/dada”, but when these words are first spoken they are merely babbles; your little one hasn’t learned yet to associate “dada” with dad or “mama” with mom.
+After babies learn to pronounce disyllables such as the examples above, you might hear them experiment with different sounds, and although none have true meaning just yet, they are preparing to communicate verbally.
+Some babies as early as 9 months begin to form word-like sounds, but if your little one is not there yet, be patient.
+Most children begin to speak words with meaning roughly around 11 to 16 months of age.
 It’s even considered normal for babies not to speak until 18 months of age.
-When babies begin to pronounce words with meaning, “mama” or “dada” will actually mean “mom” or “dad” – such a sweet sound to a parent’s ear!
+When they begin to pronounce words with meaning, “mama” or “dada” will actually mean “mom” or “dad” –such a sweet sound to a parent’s ear!
 Continue reading →

 The study followed a group of children from birth through 5th grade, tracking the influence of early home learning environments on later cognitive skills.
 Researchers found that the learning environment at home plays a powerful role in shaping kids’ cognitive and linguistic abilities.
 They found that a strong learning environment has three main features: quality parent-child interactions, the availability of learning materials, and children’s participation in learning activities.
 Let’s break them down.

 Quality interactions: Spend quality time with your little one every day.
-Sit and play on the floor, talk to him or her – engage!
-When you’re playing together, let him or her lead and then join in on whatever catches his or her attention.
-Point to objects he or she is watching and name them.
-Respond to your little one’s cues promptly – like identifying if he or she is hungry or in need of a diaper change.
-It’s important that your baby feels secure so that he or she is willing to explore his or her environment.
+Sit and play on the floor, talk to her and engage!
+When you’re playing together, let her lead and then join in on whatever catches her attention.
+Point to objects she is watching and name them.
+Respond to your little one’s cues promptly –like identifying if she is hungry or in need of a diaper change.
+It’s important that your baby feels secure so that she is willing to explore her environment.
 Continue reading →

 Let your child fidget